TitaniumHocker/telegraph/README.md

 # telegraph

-Terminal P2P messenger implemented in C
+Terminal P2P messenger implemented in C.

+This project was created for education purposes.

 ** WORK IN PROGRESS **